 The private sector is able to participate in the SMP program by offering internships to students and funding scholarships.

-Please contact Renata Vasconcellos at email@example.com for information on the program and guidance on how to host a SMP intern.
+Please contact Renata Vasconcellos for information on the program and guidance on how to host an SMP intern.

 SMP and the United States

-A group of approximately 500 PhD students will only arrive in the United States in the Fall of 2013 and their program will be administered by the Academic and Professional Programs for the Americas (LASPAU), affiliated with Harvard University.
+A smaller group of PhD students are currently in the United States, and their program is administered by the Academic and Professional Programs for the Americas (LASPAU), affiliated with Harvard University.